gpeterson78/gpeterson78.github.io/README.md

 ### Version 2.2

-- **Cleaned up this file.**  If I'm versioning and keeping comments, I'd better get format going now.
+- **Cleaned up this file.**  If I'm versioning and keeping comments, I'd better get the format going now.
 - I'm locked into this stupid versioning system for now so I need to get slower with these changes and versions.
 Should slow down as I mature.

 ### Version 2.1